ramchaithanya/ramchaithanya/README.md

 ### Hi there 👋,I am Ram Chaithanya
-* I am currently working as Senior Engineer at Robert Bosch.
+* I am currently working as Technical Lead at Renault Nissan

 <!--
 **ramchaithanya/ramchaithanya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.